frconor-ebook/meditations/_posts/2025-04-21-divine-mercy-sunday.md

 At the same time, it can be one of the most difficult acts to offer.
 St. Peter asked Our Lord, "How many times do I need to forgive my transgressor?"
 Our Lord said, "Seventy times seven" (Matt.
 18:21-22).
 In other words, always.

 There is no limit to the amount of forgiveness that we have to be willing to give.
 John Paul liked to say that mercy is another word for love (John Paul II, *Dives in Misericordia*, Point 7).

 We receive mercy in Confession, when we become the prodigal son going back to ask for the forgiveness from Our Father (Luke 15:11-32).

 "How very insistent," we\'re told in *The Forge*, "the Apostle St. John was in preaching the new commandment that we should love one another!
 I would fall on my knees, without putting on any act---but this is what my heart dictates---and ask you, for the love of God, to love one another, to help one another, to lend one another a hand, to know how to forgive one another.
 And so, reject all pride, be compassionate, show charity, help each other with prayer, and sincere friendship" (Josemaría Escrivá, *The Forge*, Point 454).

-In *The Way*, we\'re told, "Charity does not consist so much in \'giving' as in 'understanding.'
+In *The Way*, we're told, "Charity does not consist so much in 'giving' as in 'understanding.'
 Therefore, seek an excuse for your neighbor---there\'s always one to be found---if it is your duty to judge" (J. Escrivá, *The Way*, Point 463).

 We can find an excuse for our neighbor when we think: Well, maybe they\'re not well.
 Or, They didn\'t mean what they said, or, They didn\'t know what they were doing.

 These are the words that Our Lord said from the Cross: "Father, forgive them, for they do not know what they are doing" (Luke 23:34).

 Our Lord was able to look beyond righteous anger and contempt for His killers.
 He looked into their hearts.
 God reads the heart.
 He reads the heart of each one of us.

-We\'re told in *The Forge*, Point 282, "Practice a cheerful charity which is at once kindly and firm; human and at the same time supernatural.
-It should be an affectionate charity, knowing how to welcome everyone with a sincere and habitual smile, and how to understand the ideas and the feelings of others.
-In this way, with gentleness and strength, and without concessions in matters of personal morals or in doctrine, the charity of Christ---when it is being well-lived---will give you a spirit of conquest.
-Each day you will have a greater desire to work for souls."
+We\'re told in *The Forge*, "Practice a cheerful charity which is at once kindly and firm; human and at the same time supernatural.
+It should be an affectionate charity, knowing how to welcome everyone with a sincere and habitual smile, and how to understand the ideas and the feelings of others. ---In this way, with gentleness and strength, and without concessions in matters of personal morals or in doctrine, the charity of Christ---when it is being well-lived---will give you a spirit of conquest.
+Each day you will have a greater desire to work for souls" (J. Escrivá, *The Forge*, Point 282).

 Nelson Mandela spent twenty-seven years confined in a prison cell on Robben Island, in Pollsmoor Prison, for fighting apartheid, racial discrimination in South Africa.
 We\'ve all been tempted, time and again, to react negatively to the wrongs and injustices inflicted upon us by others.

 Mandela was released on February 11, 1990.
 Soon after his release, he began advocating reconciliation and political dialogue with the opposition.

 Which of us hasn\'t been in a traffic situation where we\'re cut off, or a situation where we\'re discriminated against in one way or another?
 We\'ve all experienced a rude person or an annoying personality.

-Mandela received the Nobel Prize in 1993, and became the first black president of South Africa.
+Mandela received the Nobel Prize in 1993 and became the first black president of South Africa.
 In an act of goodwill, he invited the guards of his prison to his inauguration ceremony on May 10, 1994.

 In showing mercy to others, Christ is our example, an example of patience.
 He carried the Cross, a symbol of injustice and death.
 And, like Christ, we must also carry our cross patiently, in a world that\'s often unfair, indifferent, violent, and rude.

 Many occasions may present themselves on a daily basis for us to be merciful with others, to be patient, to be understanding, to allow them to go before us.
 It\'s part of manners, part of charity.

 Our Lord invites us to pray for those who discourage us.
 He has said, "Blessed are the peacemakers" (Matt.
 5:9).
-We\'re not just peacekeepers---we\'re peacemakers, praying for those who put us down, "and then we will be called children of God," says St. Paul (cf. Phil.
+We\'re not just peacekeepers---we\'re peacemakers, praying for those who put us down, "and then we will be called children of God," says St. Paul (*cf*.
+Phil.
 2:15).
 Pray for those who do us violence.
 Pray for those who are unfair to us.

 It\'s particularly interesting to try and practice the works of mercy within the family.
-T. S. Eliot says, "By far the most important channel of transmission of culture remains the family, and when family life fails to play its part, we must expect our culture to deteriorate."
+T. S. Eliot says, "By far the most important channel of transmission of culture remains the family, and when family life fails to play its part, we must expect our culture to deteriorate" (T. S. Eliot, *Notes toward the Definition of Culture).*

 The lessons of mercy are lessons, like so many other lessons, that children have to learn at home.
 The school only puts the icing on the cake.
 The cake is baked at home.